 (Note: “inaction” is also a way of recording!)

-Thinking: What did I not expect?
+Thinking: What did YOU not expect?

 It is the demonstration for the Soft states: Unfolding emotions and liquid feelings Open toolkit step 4(optional).